Careers

 Schedule

-Practices are 5 days/week on campus in Flourtown, PA (weekdays from 3:30/3:45 pm to 5:30/5:45 pm).
+Practices are 4-5 days/week.
 The team competes in the Athletic Association of Catholic Academies (AACA) Conference and is a member of PIAA District 1.

 Qualifications

-The ideal candidate will have, or be working toward, a Bachelor’s degree with previous collegiate playing experience and/or previous coaching experience preferred.
+The ideal candidate will have a Bachelor’s degree with coaching experience and/or previous collegiate playing experience.
 Coaches will need to be CPR/First Aid Certified (or the ability to become certified).
 Strong communication and interpersonal skills to support peer and student-athlete engagement are necessary.

 Compensation